Ferrozo/flutter-time-Management-case-study/README.md

 In this repository I built an app to control my focus time using pomodoro technique :)

-So if you like give an Star please :)
+So if you liked give an Star please :)
 ## -----------------------------------------------

 app output: